ghost1372/ghost1372.github.io/source/DevWinUI/themeService/index.md

 title: ThemeService
 ---

-You can simplify the operation of saving, retrieving and selecting the Application theme, backdrop and TintColors.
+You can simplify the operation of saving, retrieving and selecting the Application theme and backdrop.
 All operations are performed automatically.

 # Backdrops
 |Name|